 I never dipped into old school cookie dough or cake batter because raw eggs creep me out.

-A few months ago, I was developing some new raw dessert recipes for our Raw Dessert Online Workshop (which will be coming out soon) and wanted an awesome cookie that could serve as a raw food bar.
+A few months ago, I was developing some new raw dessert recipes for our Raw Dessert Online Workshop and wanted an awesome cookie that could serve as a raw food bar.
 This meant it had to be packed with flavour and nutrition, be dense in the great fat and protein department and low on the glycemic scale.
 Basically, it had to do what those packaged and processed barftown bars are supposed to do, but actually be made with whole food ingredients and taste awesome.

 Back to my cookies.
 Let's just say the first attempt at these cookies failed.